Health care providers evaluate men and women differently to diagnose infertility.

-- Health care providers may test a woman older than age 35 to determine whether her ovaries produce follicles, which normally develop during her menstrual cycles.
+- Health care providers may test a woman older than age 35 to determine the number of remaining follicles or if her follicles mature to the stage of ovulation.
 This type of testing includes performing a transvaginal ultrasound to look at the ovaries and measuring hormones in the blood on certain days of the menstrual cycle.

 The evaluation of a man's fertility includes looking for signs of hormone deficiency, such as increased body fat, decreased muscle mass, and decreased facial and body hair.
 The evaluation also includes questions about the man's health history, including3:

 - Past injury to the testicles or penis

 - Recent high fevers

 A physical examination of the testes and penis allows for identification of problems, such as1: